90 Percent of US Metro Area Home Prices Rose in Q2

 Low Inventory in ‘Outer Burbs’

-Carol Christiansen, an associate broker with McGrath Realty Inc. in Mount Kisco, New York, told The Epoch Times that bidding wars are still happening, with listings typically reaching $20,000 over asking price.
+Carol Christiansen, an associate broker with McGrath Realty Inc. in Mount Kisco, New York, told The Epoch Times that bidding wars are still happening, with listings typically reaching $20,000 over the asking price.

 “It’s just amazing how the prices have gone up in Putnam and Dutchess counties,” she said.
 “Of course, this makes it very hard for first-time homebuyers.”

-Another issue is that many first-time homebuyers are competing with all-cash buyers.
-“In my 30 years in this business, I’ve never seen so many cash buyers,” Christiansen revealed.
+“In my 30 years in this business, I’ve never seen so many cash buyers,” she said.
 “Even if an individual or couple is prequalified for a loan, sellers typically go with the cash buyer because it’s quicker and easier.”

 Still, Christiansen said she never discourages anyone from embarking on that search for the American dream.

-“If they’re renting, they’re just paying someone else’s mortgage,” she said.
-She tells all her house-hunting clients they have to prepare by first getting pre-qualified by a lender, saving at least 10 to 20 percent of the listing cost for a down payment, and remaining patient.
+Christiansen tells all of her house-hunting clients to prepare by first getting prequalified by a lender, saving at least 10 percent to 20 percent of the listing cost for a down payment, and remaining patient.

 “I know it can be frustrating, but if people are willing to be patient, they will find something they love,” she said.

-One of her clients, who she worked with for almost two years, recently found a home in Putnam County.
-“It was a long road, and they ended up paying $20,000 over asking, but the family is very happy.”
+“It was a long road, and they ended up paying $20,000 over asking, but the family is very happy,” she said.

 A "for sale" sign stands in front of a house in Rochester, N.Y., on Jan.
 17, 2022.
 (Ted Shaffrey/AP Photo)

-‘19 Days’ on the Market
+19 Days on the Market

-“We’re not like Dallas or Houston—we’re a big, little city and have a pretty steady market here,” she said.
+“We’re not like Dallas or Houston.
+We’re a big little city and have a pretty steady market here,” she said.

-El Paso is also home to the Fort Bliss army base, so many of her clients are military personnel.
 “We also see a lot of first-time homebuyers and retirees from other parts of the country,” she said.
-“I also recently helped buyers who were relocating from San Jose who were looking for more affordable options.”
+“I also recently helped buyers who were relocating from San Jose who were looking for more-affordable options.”

-Rodriguez, an agent with Century 21 The Edge in El Paso, said there are still a few properties listed for under $200,000.
-In fact, she’s preparing to list a 1,500-square-foot single-family “fixer-upper” for just $132,000.
+Rodriguez, an agent with Century 21 The Edge in El Paso, said there are still a few properties listed for less than $200,000.
+In fact, she said she was preparing to list a 1,500-square-foot single-family “fixer-upper” for just $132,000.

 Known as the “Capital of Mexican Food,” El Paso is also a border town where one can easily see Juarez, Mexico, from the freeway.
-Rodriguez said “buyers are just attracted to the weather, the slower pace of life and the friendliness of the people here.”

 Increased Mortgage Rates